GeorgeET15/machan-script/README.md

 MachanScript provides the following native functions:

 - `para ( message ) ;` : Prints the message to the console.
-- `input ( varName , prompt ) ;` : Prompts the user to enter a value and assigns it to the variable specified by `varName`.
+- `input_eduku ( varName , prompt ) ;` : Prompts the user to enter a value and assigns it to the variable specified by `varName`.
 - `veluthu ( arg1 , arg2...., varName ) ;` : Returns the largest.
-We can either pass sperate values or an array or seperate values and an arr.
-The returened value will be stored in the last passed varName.
+We can either pass sperate values or an array or seperate values and an array.
+The returned value will be stored in the last passed `varName`.
 - `cheruthu ( arg1 , arg2...., varName) ;` : Same as of `veluthu` except it returns the smallest value
-- `inathe_date ( boolVal , varName ) ;` : Returns the date, if true it also returns the time, if we pass the varName the returned value will be stored in the new variable created.
+- `inathe_date ( boolVal , varName ) ;` : Returns the date, if true it also returns the time, if we pass the `varName` the returned value will be stored in the new variable created.
+- `vayiku ( file , varName ) ;` : Prints the content in the file, if we pass the `varName` the returned content will be stored in the new variable created.
+- `ezhuthu ( file , data ) ;` : Stores the data we passed to the file.
+We can either directly pass a string or a variable containing a string,
+- `random ( min , max , varName ) ;` : Returns a random number between the min and max range, if we pass the `varName` the returned value will be stored in the new variable created.
+- `fact ( number , varName ) ;` : Returns the factorial of the number, if we pass the `varName` the returned value will be stored in the new variable created.
+- `orangu ( milliseconds ) ;` : It will synchronously pause the execution of other operations for the specified number of milliseconds before resuming..

 ## Control Statements